Updated: Aug 12, 2021

 Take control of your journey, and feel power over the task ahead.

-Doing so will release the excitement, empowerment, and enthusiasm you need to take the leap of faith, open the book, or complete the first squat.
+Doing so will release the excitement, empowerment, and enthusiasm you need to take to open the book, or complete the first squat.

 Beginning seems little in comparison to the journey ahead, but it is a not so little thing.